bobverity/rmaverick/README.md

 ![](R_ignore/images/README-unnamed-chunk-17-1.png)

-This second plot is usually more straightfoward to interpret, as it is in linear space and so can be understood in terms of ordinary probability.
+This second plot is usually more straightforward to interpret, as it is in linear space and so can be understood in terms of ordinary probability.
 In this example we can see strong evidence for K=3, with a posterior probability of &gt;0.99.
 Again, if we had seen wide credible intervals at this stage then it would have be worth repeating the MCMC with a larger number of `samples`, but in this case the result is clear and so there is no need.

 ### Structure plots